Glossary of Terms Common in Drip Irrigation

 Adapter – A fitting to connect tubing or other fittings with different thread types or sizes to each other.

 Backflow – When water flows back from an irrigation system toward and into the main water system.
 This is caused by back siphon or backpressure in the lines.
 It is important to stop backflow from occurring due to the possibility that dangerous chemicals, fertilizers, bacteria, animal waste, pesticides or insects, could enter an irrigation system.
 All could pollute household water.

 Backpressure – Pressure toward the water source.
-This can occur when tubing or pipe are elevated above the water source.
+This can occur when tubing or pipe is elevated above the water source.
 Another cause of back pressure is when a sudden loss of pressure occurs.
 This could be caused by a break in the supply line.

 Backflow Preventer – Installed correctly, this will stop backpressure or backflow from affecting the original water supply in the house.
 Since water in an irrigation system can be tainted with fertilizers, bacteria or animal waste, among other harmful things, it is vital that they not be allowed to backflow into the home water.

 Ball Valve – This simple manual shut-off valve has an internal ball with a hole through it.
-The hole in the ball aligns with the flow when the valve is open, allowing it to pass through easily.
+The hole in the ball aligns with the flow path when the valve is open, allowing it to pass through easily.
 The hole rotates and stops the flow of water when someone closes the valve.
 Ball valves can be used to minimize flow as well as stop it completely.

 Barbed Fitting – Any type of irrigation fitting — drip coupling, tee, elbow or emitter — can have a barbed end with ridges that hold it securely in its proper place.
 These barbs are used to attach directly to holes that were punched into drip mainline tubing.
 Sometimes called insert fittings.

 Brackish Water – Has a salt content percentage somewhere between sea water and fresh water.